whamcloud/commandeer-test/README.md

 # Commandeer Test

-A CLI test binary substitute with record and replay functionality for Rust testing environments.
+A CLI test binary substitute with record and replay.

 ## Overview